plone/heroku-buildpack-plone/Readme.md

 Plone on Heroku
 ---------------

-To run Plone on Heroku, we recommend that you have a buildout file named heroku.cfg then add the following configuration to your ``heroku.cfg`` file:
+To run Plone on Heroku, you need to add the following ``heroku.cfg`` buildout configuration to your repository (assuming you already have a ``buildout.cfg`` in your repository:

     [buildout]
-    ...
+    extends = buildout.cfg
     relative-paths = true

     [instance]
-    ...
     relative-paths = true
     eggs +=
-        ...
         RelStorage
         psycopg2
     rel-storage =